 No, you can select which courses you want to convert.

 Q9: What if I am taking a course that is only Credit/Not For Credit or another type of special grading basis?

 Courses that have a special grading basis like mandatory Credit/No Credit, Degree Credit Only, mandatory Pass/Fail, or Satisfactory/Unsatisfactory will not use the NRC grade.
 They will continue to use the originally specified grading basis.

-If you originally selected Optional Pass/Fail, you will receive either a P grade for passing or an NRC grade for not passing.
-You cannot convert a P grade to a letter grade.
-If you choose to convert an NRC grade, it will convert to an F.
+If you originally selected Optional Pass/Fail, you will receive either a P or PS grade for passing or an NRC grade for not passing.
+You can convert either grade to a letter grade.

 Q11: I am an undergraduate student but I am taking a graduate-level class.
 What happens to my grade?